 Aggregates levy was introduced in 2002 to encourage use of recycled aggregates in preference to virgin aggregates.
 The levy of £1.60 per tonne applies to virgin aggregates but not to recycled aggregates.
+Hence, it is cheaper and more sustainable to build with recycled aggregate.
 Money raised is used to support the Aggregates Levy Sustainability Fund, which provides grants for sustainable development projects.